davidkus/soundcloud-share/README.md

 ## TODO

- - Better homepage (showing most shared public rooms?)
+ - Add a list of public rooms to the homepage.
- - Advanced sharing (share with specific users)
+ - Add a way for owners of rooms to remove access for specific users.
- - Clean up guest users
+ - Clean up guest users and expired sharing codes.
- - Name Generator / Images for guest users (generated when the user is created)
+ - Add a name generator for guest users that generates readable names.
- - Error handling if the owner disconnects
+ - Better error handling when the owner of a room disconnects.
- - Look into writing unit tests for react components
+ - Better testing of react components.